-This short guide explains when to use paraître and apparaître, with quick examples and key differences.
-Each section gives market‑street‑level sentences so you can feel the nuance in real use.
+This short guide explains when to use paraître and apparaître with quick examples.
+Each section gives a clear definition and shows the difference in everyday context.

 Paraître

 Use paraître when talking about how someone or something seems to others, often based on impression or judgment.
-It highlights an outward appearance or perceived quality rather than a literal arrival.
+It focuses on an apparent quality rather than a literal arrival.

 Examples